 - Fracture or dislocation of a bone or tooth

-Necessary documents to be attached with the complaint.
+Necessary document to be attached with the complaint.

 - A signed affidavit

-- Valid Identity Proof such as a copy of Aadhar Card/Voter ID/ Driving license or residence proof such as Electricity bill, Water bill, and Telephone bill.
+- Valid Identity Proof such as Aadhar card/Voter Id/ Driving License, Passport or Residence Proof such as Electricity Bill, Water Bill, etc.

-- In Case a person is filing on behalf of the victim then it should be accompanied by an affidavit.
+- In case a person is filling in on behalf of the victim then it should be accompanied by an affidavit.

 Grounds on which a complaint can be filed by the Authority